A. Library use on premises

 - The applicant must present identification containing a current address

-- The applicant must pay $10 per year (high school students excepted).
+- The applicant must pay $10 per year (high school students excluded).
 Note that high school students under the age of 18 also need a signed yellow permission card.

-Free interlibrary loan services and off campus access to library databases are available for:
+Free Interlibrary Loan and Orbis Cascade Alliance (Summit) services, and off campus access to library databases are available for:

 - Retired EOU faculty and staff